PILLAR REPORT

 When you add in the layer of all of the tools out there for finding prospects that might have better connect rates, auto diallers & AI coaching, it's unsurprising to me that calls are getting shorter.”

-Every top striker knows they’ll face resistance in the box, cold calling is no different.
+Every salesperson knows they’ll face resistance in conversations, and cold calling is no different.

 In last year’s report, the most common objections were the usual man-markers: